-- You are notified by an email from the OSFA, along with reminder email requests.
+- You are notified by an email, along with reminder email requests.

 - The U.S. Department of Education chooses which documents you need to submit to Harper College.

 - Submit your documents promptly.
-It can take up to 3 to 4 weeks for staff review during peak processing times.
+It can take up to 2 to 3 weeks for staff review during peak processing times.

-- OSFA will not accept incomplete verification documentation.
+- The One Stop will not accept incomplete verification documentation.
 Be sure to sign the appropriate documents as instructed.

 - Your verification must be complete before federal, state and institutional need-based assistance can be awarded.

 How to Order a Tax Return Transcript from the Internal Revenue Service

 If Harper College requests your federal tax information, you must order an IRS Tax Return Transcript directly from the Internal Revenue Service (IRS) and submit a copy to us.
 If we request federal tax information for both you and your parent(s) or spouse, separate Tax Return Transcripts must be ordered for each tax filer.

 Note: there are different types of Tax Transcripts available and a choice of tax years.

 - For 2016-2017 aid, you must submit the IRS Tax Return Transcript for the 2015 tax year.

 - For 2015-2016 aid, you must submit the IRS Tax Return Transcript for the 2014 tax year.